MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-iot-tutorial-prerequisites.md

 ## What you need to get started

-Here are the 4 things you need to connect IoT Central to Connected Field Service (CFS) using Microsoft Flow:
+Here are the 4 things you need to connect Azure IoT Central to Connected Field Service (CFS) using Microsoft Flow:

 - **Dynamics 365 for Field Service tenant with system administrator credentials**